 There will be situations where you can add value to the property by extending the property or buying subdividing the land on which it sits on.
 In these, scenarios it certainly makes sense to buy second-hand, assuming that you are not overpaying for the future ability to do this.
 Additionally, the great thing about this situation is there is no reason why you need to do this straight away.
 You can wait until some point in the future and do the work then.

 However, this will only be practical in some circumstances.
 For overseas property investors, it will be much harder to coordinate these works from a distance.

 4. Second-hand property is cheaper

-Second-hand property is cheaper, so if your budget is very tight and you just want to get on the property ladder, second-hand property can be a good option.
+Second-hand property is cheaper, so if your budget is very tight and you just want to get on the property ladder, a second-hand property can be a good option.
 However, just remember there is the potential for the benefit to be quickly eroded through maintenance costs.

 5. There’s less unknown information about the second-hand property

-There is obviously, far less unknown information about existing property, you’ll be able to apply for a mortgage straight away and have a far better idea of what it will rent for.
+There is obviously, far less unknown information about an existing property, you’ll be able to apply for a mortgage straight away and have a far better idea of what it will rent for.

 It’s for these reasons, that for many offshore property investors, purchasing new build property makes the most sense, but before you make any property investment decision, make sure you analyse the opportunity in full, including depreciating the asset (if you’re able to).

 We hope you have found this article useful, feel free to comment or ask any questions.
 For more information on about overseas investment property check out our other articles and request your copy of our Buyers Guides from [email protected]